 The app operates on a sliding scale from clean , which removes only the strongest swear words, to squeaky clean which even takes out damn .

-before.
+road before.
 We should know where it leads by now.
 It starts with blanking out a few words.
 It goes on to drape table legs and stick fig leaves onto statues.
 It progresses to denouncing gay or Jewish artists as "degenerate".
-It ends with
+It

 Laurie Penny, a journalist and author, added: There's now an app for taking the swearwords out of books.
 I find this fucking horrifying .